Frobenius manifolds on orbits spaces: Introduction

-Let $\W$ be a finite irreducible Coxeter group or Shephard group of rank $r$ and $\rf$ is the standard reflection representation of $\W$.
-Boris Dubrovin proved that the orbit space $\o(\rf)$ acquire a polynomial Frobenius structure (\cite{DCG},\cite{DubAlmost}).
+Let ${\mathcal W}$ be a finite irreducible Coxeter group or Shephard group of rank $r$ and ${\rho_{ref}}$ is the standard reflection representation of ${\mathcal W}$.
+Boris Dubrovin proved that the orbits space ${\mathcal O} ({\rho_{ref}})$ acquires a polynomial Frobenius manifold structure (\cite{DCG},\cite{DubAlmost}).
 This result led to the classification of irreducible semisimple polynomial Frobenius manifolds with positive degrees (see section \ref{first section} for more details).
-His method was used in \cite{polyZuo} when $\W$ is a Coxeter group of type $B_r$ or $D_r$ to construct $r$ Frobenius manifolds on $\o(\rf)$.
-However, all above-mentioned constructions seem like they depend on the fact that the invariant rings are polynomial rings.
-In this article, we report applying successfully Dubrovin’s method on some non-reflection representations, i.e., their invariant rings are not polynomial rings.
+His method was used in \cite{polyZuo} when ${\mathcal W}$ is a Coxeter group of type $B_r$ or $D_r$ to construct $r$ Frobenius manifolds on ${\mathcal O} ({\rho_{ref}})$.
+In this article, we show that linear representations of finite groups are a valuable source to construct examples of Frobenius manifolds even if the representations are not reflection representations.

 We mention that Dubrovin and his collaborators constructed Frobenius manifolds using invariant rings of infinite discrete groups being extensions of affine Weyl groups (\cite{Zang}, \cite{Stra}, \cite{Zuo2019}).
-However, also in these cases, the cardinality of a minimal set of generators equals the rank of the representation.
+However, we focus in this article on linear representations of finite groups.

 Let us fix a finite group $G$ and a linear representation $\psi:G\to GL(V)$ of rank $r$.
-Then we summarize Dubrovin's method to prove existence of a Frobenius structure on $\o(\psi)$ as follows: \begin{enumerate} \item Fix a homogenous invariant polynomial $f_1$ having the minimal positive degree. \item Verify that \be \text{the inverse of the Hessian } \mathrm H(f_1) \text{ defines a contravariant flat metric } <\cdot,\cdot>_2 \ee on some open subset $U$ of $\o(\psi)$.
-For example, this happens if $\psi$ is a real representation (in this case degree $f_1$ equals 2) \cite{Fulton} or $\psi$ is the standard reflection representation of a Shephard group \cite{Orlik}. \item Construct another contravariant metric $<\cdot,\cdot>_1$ which forms with $<\cdot,\cdot>_2$ a regular quasihomogenius flat pencil of metrics (abbr. regular QFPM) on $U$ ( see section \ref{preli2} for details).
+Then we summarize \textbf{Dubrovin's method} to construct Frobenius manifold structure on ${\mathcal O} (\psi)$ as follows: \begin{enumerate} \item Fix homogeneous invariants polynomial $f_1$ of the minimal degree. \item Verify that the inverse of the Hessian $H(f_1)$ defines a contravariant flat metric $\O_2$ on some open subset $U$ of ${\mathcal O} (\psi)$.
+For example, this happens if $\psi$ is a real representation (in this case degree $f_1$ equals 2) \cite{Fulton} or $\psi$ is the standard reflection representation of a Shephard group \cite{Orlik}. \item Construct another contravariant metric $\Omega_1$ which forms with $\O_2$ a regular quasihomogenius flat pencil of metrics (regular QFPM) on $U$ (see section \ref{preli2} for details).

-\item Using theorem \ref{dub flat pencil} due to Dubrovin, we get a Frobenius structure on $U$ which depends on the representation $\psi$ of $G$ or $\C[\psi]$. \end{enumerate} By abuse of language, we say $\o(\psi)$ acquires a natural Frobenius structure.
+\item Then using a theorem due to Dubrovin (see Theorem \ref{dub flat pencil} below), we get a Frobenius manifold structure on $U$ which depends on the representation $\psi$ of $G$ or ${\mathbb C}[\psi]$. \end{enumerate}